10 Fatal Content Strategy Mistakes Most Businesses Make

-Many business sites have added a blog in the recent years.
+Many business sites have added a blog in recent years.
 That’s wonderful.
 On the other hand it seems that many decision makers were glad that the content problem has been relegated to the “blog reservation“.

 The bloggers are responsible for it and thus everybody else can take care of „real business“.
-The only existing content ends up separated on a blog that often is not even visually part of the whole site.
+The only existing content ends up separated on a blog that often is not even visually part of the actual site.

 Some businesses use third party tools so that the blog appears to be a different site than the rest.

 Their blog may even thrive but it doesn’t help the site a lot if there is no real connection.
 Also giving up content creation for the actual site because of the blog is a huge mistake.
 The blog can’t be an excuse for not creating anything else.

 What about different content types that don’t fit the blogging format or schedule?
 Think about those examples:

 - white papers

 Also a blog is just a casual medium in many cases.
 The types of content mentioned above are much more substantial and need to be integrated with the whole website not just dropped onto the blog and disappear there after a short time.